Measuring Behavior 2024

 Why attend Measuring Behavior?

 While most conferences focus on a specific scientific area, this conference tries to create bridges between disciplines by bringing together people who may otherwise be unlikely to meet each other.
-At a Measuring Behavior meeting, you will find yourself among researchers for all field of behavioral research.
+At a Measuring Behavior meeting, you will find yourself among researchers from all fields of behavioral research.
 What all delegates share is an interest in methods, techniques and tools for the study of behavior.
 We expect 250+ highly qualified researchers in the broadest range of behavioral research.